Enzo Deligny: 2023

 Deligny made his single-seater debut in 2023, competing in the F4 Spanish Championship for Campos Racing, with previous year's champion Nikola Tsolov having recommended the team to the Frenchman.
 Deligny started with a fourth place in Spa-Francorchamps, and did not take long to secure his first win at Aragón.
 He took two second places in the two remaining races.
 Deligny scored consistent podiums in the next three rounds, including another victory in Estoril, boosting his title hopes.
 However, he only netted one more podium in the final two rounds, which came in Barcelona.
-That round was also overshadowed by a disqualification for Deligny would be disqualified in the last race after he aggressively forced another driver off the track on the run down to turn 1 on the opening lap.
+That round was also overshadowed by a disqualification for Deligny after he aggressively forced another driver off the track on the run down to turn 1 on the opening lap.
 Nevertheless, Deligny wrapped up the season fourth in the standings with 240 points, securing two wins and ten podiums.

 Deligny also took part in two rounds in the Italian F4 Championship with AKM Motorsport.
 He finished in the points on all races during the Imola opener and a further ninth place in Paul Ricard placed him 22nd in the standings with eight points.
 He also competed in the Euro 4 Championship with the team for one round in Monza, taking a tenth place.